Kav-K/GPTDiscord/README.md

 Discord Bot Token (https://discord.com/developers/applications)

+You can learn how to add the discord bot to your server via https://www.ionos.co.uk/digitalguide/server/know-how/creating-discord-bot/

 Both the OpenAI API key and the Discord bot token needed to be loaded into a .env file in the same local directory as the bot file.

 ```